hyperswine/neutron-rs/docs/pages/neutron/services.md

 parent: Neutron
 ---

-## List of Services
+## Neutron Services

-Although there is no need to think of everything as a file, the concept of a file being openable, closable, readable, writable is quite good for many things

-- For most devices, we can mount(dev_id) as a file and then open(filename) to initialise it
-- Then we can `read` and `write` like usual, e.g. to a wifi card (socket), disk, speaker, mic, display, gpu

-For the most part, syscalls are there to control access for processes, not users.
-The user is assumed to be the root.
-And some level of protection against hacking / remote or physical hijacking as well.
-But those can be done with system wide locks like `sleep`.
-Remote scripts and hacks can change their dirs and stuff, which might not be a great thing so we should make some parts of the fs restricted to root (needs password prompt) and or privileged process / super privileged boot.

-## Questions

-On single user mode, what syscalls are good to have?
-But, wait, isnt syscalls only good with multi users?
-Or maybe just in case for programs that you dont fully trust.
-Esp browsers that may do some funny things.
-I guess they can just run on wasmer.
-But I do also want a full OS without quantii.
-Just that quantii is optional when used with ArcHypervisor.

-So rn im assuming literally just one person will be using it natively.
-When they start neutron vanilla, they have access to a simplified but pretty complete view of the system.
-Then some startup scripts will run with root permissions.
-But a poorly worded program or a virus could easily take over and do things you dont want it to do.
-So the first `init` will set up a shell and DE.
-The user interacts with the shell or DE.
-And if a malicious program wants to run and take over, the user should be able to check it first, as it is a non-trusted program.

-When using guest containers/software, what needs to be done to ensure safety and noone does something stupid or problematic?

-If they use quantii, then they can run a WASM VM on Neutron-WASI hypervisor.
-Then they have access to multiuser mode.
-Neutron-WASI uses the core syscalls to implement other features.
-And wasm software implements things like multiple different users, workspaces, dirs, permissions, ownership of files, groups, etc.

-So I think:

-- provides structured access so you dont have to do it yourself.
-Although you could also just implement a version of rust std or libc
-- has some level of protection over stupid code.
-Code that tries to allocate a lot of memory with `brk` could be rejected by kernel analysis routines
+I took inspiration from Zircon's design, where you have kernel objects that have a specific lifetime.
+A kernel object manages device io memory, processor timeslots, interrupts, IPC, and main memory.

 ## Rust API

-Syscalls in rust are wrappers around asm `syscall/svc #0/scall` commands in x86/arm64/riscv.
-Syscalls are grouped into [6 major categories](https://en.wikipedia.org/wiki/System_call).
-But in Neutron, the syscall categories are simplified to not include protection.
-And muddy the lines between file management, device management and communication in an intuitive, interoperative way for higher level abstractions (languages) to wrap around.
+Neutron syscalls are wrappers around asm `syscall/svc #0/scall` commands in x86/arm64/riscv.
+Syscalls are usually grouped into [6 major categories](https://en.wikipedia.org/wiki/System_call).
+But in Neutron, the syscall categories are simplified.
+And define a generic capability model for file management, device management and communication for higher level abstractions (languages) to develop policies for.

 To use syscalls directly, link with `neutronapi`.
-Just using `std` is also fine.
-The syscall API should be copied over to `neutronapi` which then calls the asm! rather than the syscall handlers.
-Internally and externally, the API is actually the same.
+Just using `std` is also fine and recommended for most use, unless your making a passthrough driver.

 ```rust
 // no need to repr(C) since we arent using C at all, could still be useful for FFIs on other langs